 over 50 - 35 practices

-• Foster + Partners were ranked the largest by both the number of qualified architects employed (407) and also by the average fee per architectural staff member
+- Foster + Partners were ranked the largest by both the number of qualified architects employed (353) and also by the total fees for projects delivered out of UK offices (£139.8m).

-• On a like for like basis, 793 more architects were employed at the start of 2016 compared to the same period in 2015
+- On a like for like basis, 71 fewer architects were employed at the start of 2018 compared to the same period in 2017.
+This represented the first drop in the total number of architects, working for the UK’s largest firms, in four years.

 The geographical spread of architects is uneven, with a disproportionate number based in London (particularly) and the South East.
-According to research undertaken by The Fees Bureau in 2016, the average earnings for an architect was £45,000 (£42,000 in 2015).
-This was based on findings from their 'Earnings Survey' which collected data from over 1,600 architects across the UK.
+According to research for the AJ100 report in 2018, the average earnings for an architect was £39,000.
+However, the great majority of practices (86 out of 106) also reported having bonus schemes, so true take-home pay will be greater in most cases than the salaries reported.

 In terms of workload profiles, the 2016 ACE report showed that the balance between new build and refurbishment work for UK architects was 39% and 61%, respectively.
 A breakdown was given showing the type of buildings: